Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 • Flavor: Cozy, sweet, and full of caramel apple goodness.
 The boiled cider and fresh apple give this cake a rich, authentic apple flavor—not just spice.

-• Texture: Soft and tender with just the right amount of moisture.
-Each layer stays fluffy yet sturdy enough to stack beautifully under the caramel frosting.
+• Texture: Soft and tender, each layer stays fluffy yet sturdy enough to stack beautifully under the caramel frosting.

 • Skill Level: Intermediate, but approachable.
-The caramel comes together easily, and the cake itself comes together in just two bowls.
+The caramel comes together easily; and while the cake uses the creaming method, each step is straightforward.

 • Would We Bake This Again?
 Without question!
 It’s the kind of cake that disappears fast—perfect for sharing at any fall gathering or holiday table.